pkhungurn/talking-head-anime-4-demo/README.md

 ### Can I use a student model from a web browser?

-No. A student model created by the `distiller` is a [PyTorch](https://pytorch.org/) model, which cannot run directly in the browser.
+No. A student model created by `distill` is a [PyTorch](https://pytorch.org/) model, which cannot run directly in the browser.
 It needs to be converted to the appropriate format ([TensorFlow.js](https://www.tensorflow.org/js)) first, and the [web](https://pkhungurn.github.io/talking-head-anime-4/supplementary/webcam-demo/index.html) [demos](https://pkhungurn.github.io/talking-head-anime-4/supplementary/manual-poser-demo/index.html) use the converted models.
 However, The conversion code is not included in this repository.
 I will not release it unless I change my mind.

 ## Hardware Requirements